abu-sithik/backstopJS-visual-regression-testing-automation/README.md

 # Creating a visual regression test<a name="test"></a>

-> Now, let's get started with the simple user flow – Creating a test for the following flow
+> Now, let's get started with the simple user flow:

-Land on page 1 -> login and click a link -> go to page 2, do something and click a link -> go to page 3
+Land on page 1 -> do some action (click a link/button) -> go to page 2

 ## Scenarios:
 - Scenario 1: land on page 1, BackstopJS takes screenshot for page 1